best-trading-indicator-tools/ai-blogs-generator/README.md

 ```
 npm run dev
 ```

+## Utility Modules Overview

+The `src/utils/` directory contains utility modules used throughout the project:

+*   `aiBlogGenerator.ts`: Generates full blog content using the Anthropic Claude API, manages internal linking, and handles looksmaxxing keyword detection.
+*   `aiTextGenerator.ts`: Generates catchy text overlays for blog images and AI-generated blog titles using the Anthropic Claude API.
+*   `youtubeApi.ts`: Finds relevant YouTube videos for embedding in blog posts using the YouTube Data API.
+*   `ideogramApi.ts`: Interfaces with the Ideogram API to generate and upscale blog images for use in posts.

 This `README.md` provides a high-level overview of the AI Blog Generation project based on the repository structure and file names.